tdwg/bdq/tg2/vocabularies/README.md

 # work in progress vocabulary files

+bdqffdq.owl the Owl Ontology describing the Fittness for Use Framework.

 bdqffdq_vocabulary_definitions.csv  - will move into ontology owl file bdq_vocabulary_terms.csv -- will be the bdq vocabulary, dimensions in bdqdim need to be split off data_quality_dimensions.csv -- old file will be replaced from bdq vocabulary terms for dimensions in bdqdim